And that’s not how I thought that I thought about Daisy Mae, our pug we adopted in January of last year.

 So, we told him that this family member needed Daisy Mae more than us.

 For a week or so after those initial tears when it was time to say good-bye, he didn’t say anything about it.
-But the next week, this week, DJ has asked me twenty questions a day about Daisy Mae.
+But the next week, this week, David has asked me twenty questions a day about Daisy Mae.

 This morning he finally asked me a question that begged for the truth: If we gave Daisy Mae away because someone needed her more than us … when are we going to get another dog?